-Content warning: please be aware that this Article mentions self-harm and suicide, which some people may find distressing.
+Content Warning: This article mentions self-harm and suicide, which some people may find distressing.

-Childbirth and new motherhood carry an expectation of joy and happiness, but it’s also a time of great emotional upheaval.
+Childbirth and new parenthood carry an expectation of joy and happiness, but it’s also a time of great emotional upheaval.

 As new parents face adjustments to their lifestyle and relationships, significant mental health problems can develop.
 This can potentially disrupt the care of the newborn and challenge established family dynamics.